gridsome/gridsome.org/docs/README.md

-# Gridsome documentation
+# Getting started

-> Gridsome is a Vue.js-powered JAMstack framework for building incredible fast websites & apps for any CMS.
+Gridsome is a Vue.js-powered JAMstack framework for building incredible fast websites & apps for any CMS, APIs or Markdown-files.
+Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.

 ### Core features